greg-raven/Uncommon-Sense/_drafts/staging.md

 It is not the business of government to make men virtuous or religious, or to preserve the fool from the consequences of his own folly.
 Government should be repressive no further than is necessary to secure liberty by protecting the equal rights of each from aggression on the part of others, and the moment governmental prohibitions extend beyond this line they are in danger of defeating the very ends they are intended to serve.
 Henry George

-The monetary managers are fond of telling us that they have substituted 'responsible money management' for the gold standard.
+The monetary managers are fond of telling us that they have substituted "responsible money management" for the gold standard.
 But there is no historic record of responsible paper money management ...
-The record taken as a whole is one of hyperinflation, devaluation and monetary chaos.
+The record taken as a whole is one of hyperinflation, devaluation, and monetary chaos.
 Henry Hazlitt

 No man is great enough or wise enough for any of us to surrender our destiny to.
 The only way in which anyone can lead us is to restore our belief in our own guidance.
 Henry Miller